Islandersfan2025/eUSD/README.md

 # eUSD: The Confidential Stablecoin

-**Electronic USD (eUSD)** is a next-generation, privacy-first stablecoin.
+**Encrypted USD (eUSD)** is a next-generation, privacy-first stablecoin.
 It bridges the gap between the transparency required for decentralized trust and the confidentiality required for real-world commerce.
 By leveraging **Fully Homomorphic Encryption (FHE)** and the **ERC-7984** standard, eUSD keeps individual balances and transaction amounts hidden from the public while remaining 1:1 backed by audited stablecoin collateral.

 ---